iacobucci/valerioiacobucci.com/README.md

    }
 ```

-### Secrets
+## Content

-The `secrets` git submodule has two branches: production and development, used respectively.
-It contains a `.env` file that is symlinked to the main repository.
+The content git submodule is used to store blog posts and additional details modifiable by the website editors.

 ## Getting Started